 Emma Carroll – Introduction to Corporate Fundraising

-Emma Carroll has spent 7 years in fundraising at Florence Nightingale Hospice Charity in Aylesbury.
+Emma Carroll has recently joined the National Paralympic Heritage Trust as their Corporate Fundraiser after spending 7 years in fundraising at Florence Nightingale Hospice Charity in Aylesbury.
 First as the Community Fundraising Manager and for the last 4 years as Partnerships Manager.
 This followed lengthy spells as both a Parish Councillor and a School Governor which first sowed the idea that helping in the community and being able to make a positive contribution were very satisfying things to do.

 Emma is delighted to be speaking at the fundraising festival – it’s her first official conference slot and it promises to be an informative and interesting session.